 “I talk frequently to Skoove users.
 Many say, they love Skoove, because the app is the “most patient and flexible teacher in the world”.
 Learning with the app means there is no risk to fail or get embarrassed in front of a teacher or an audience.”

 To err is human and so is to judge.
 So no matter how patient your teacher is, you may fear to drive your teacher insane and get embarrassed, because you did not practice enough.
 An app like Skoove is built to stop and start whenever you need it to.
+Check this in depth comperison guide between Skoove and other piano learning app: Skoove vs Flowkey.
 We all have those stubborn parts of lessons that just don’t seem to click despite our best efforts.
 No need to panic.
 Zero in on whatever portion of the lesson you need to and replay it until it starts to make sense.
 Even try stepping away from the keyboard to play the lesson to see if a removed perspective might bring the clarity you need.

 3. You decide when to play piano

 “ Users love the flexibility Skoove offers in wherever, whenever and whatever to learn.”

 What if when talking about your piano aspirations at a gathering, someone talks about mastering the introduction to “Mad World” and you’re curious to try it out?
 There’s no need to convince your teacher or worry that you might be stepping outside of the appropriate material.
 Go for it and keep your interest piqued by choosing lessons in order of how much they appeal to you!
 Skoove offers a large variety of songs to learn and lessons centered around specific techniques that might interest you.
 So don’t hesitate to dive in and become an expert in the areas that speak to you the most.